Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Methodology

-We first outline the decoupled spatio-eigen approach of NEGF to address the formidable computational demands of solving large 3D systems such as UT-MTJs.
-If both the FMs have uniform magnetization, then their exchange energy matrix can be written as:
+We first outline the decoupled spatio-eigen approach of NEGF to address the formidable computational demand of solving large 3D systems such as u-MTJs and establish the concept of the limited bandwidth of incoming electron excitation.
+If both the FMs have uniform magnetization, then their exchange energy matrix can be written as

-$\hat{m}_{B/T}$ is the directions of magnetization of bottom/top contact and $\delta$ is exchange splitting energy.
-In the case of uniform magnetization, the Hamiltonian in transverse direction $H^{FM}_{B}$ \& $H^{FM}_{T}$ (see Eq.~\ref{eq:Hamill}) can be simultaneously block-diagonalized up to spin-dependent block.
-The Hamiltonian components independent of the spin-splitting terms $H_t^{F M}$, $H^{C}_t$, and $H^{I}_t$ in Eqs.\ref{eq:Hamill}, \ref{eq:Hamil_c}, and \ref{eq:Hamil_I} can be simultaneously diagonalized with their eigenvalues denoted as $\epsilon^{FM}_i$, $\epsilon^{C}_i$, and $\epsilon^{I}_i$, respectively.

-The off-diagonal elements in the tight-binding Hamiltonian (Eq.~\ref{eq:HamilF_x}) along the transverse directions represent connections between two lattice points in the transverse direction.
-Through the simultaneous diagonalization of the transverse Hamiltonian matrices, i.e., $H_t^{FM}$, $H_t^{C}$, $H_t^{I}$, our device (UT-MTJ) is effectively partitioned into multiple decoupled spin-dependent 1-D channels, each corresponding to different eigenvalues along the transverse direction.
-This enables us to formulate NEGF equations in a decoupled spatio-eigen basis for each 1-D channel independently(\ref{fig:Unifrom}).
+here, $\hat{m}_{B/T}$ is the direction of magnetization of bottom/top contact, and $\delta$ is exchange splitting energy.
+For the case of uniform magnetization, the transverse Hamiltonians $H^{FM}_{B}$ and $H^{FM}_{T}$ (see Eq.~\ref{eq:Hamill}) can be block-diagonalized up to spin-dependent components.
+The Hamiltonian terms that are independent of spin-splitting, namely $H_t^{FM}$, $H^{C}_t$, and $H^{I}_t$ in Eqs.~\ref{eq:Hamill}, \ref{eq:Hamil_c}, and \ref{eq:Hamil_I}, can be simultaneously diagonalized, with their eigenvalues represented by $\epsilon^{FM}_i$, $\epsilon^{C}_i$, and $\epsilon^{I}_i$, respectively.\\ The off-diagonal elements in the tight-binding Hamiltonian (Eq.~\ref{eq:HamilF_x}) along the transverse direction represent interactions between adjacent lattice points in that direction.
+By simultaneously diagonalizing the transverse Hamiltonian matrices—specifically \( H_t^{FM} \), \( H_t^{C} \), and \( H_t^{I} \)—the device (u-MTJ) can be effectively partitioned into multiple decoupled, spin-dependent 1D channels, each corresponding to distinct eigenvalues in the transverse direction (see Fig.~\ref{fig:Unifrom}).
+This approach enables the NEGF equations to be formulated in a decoupled spatio-eigen basis, allowing each 1D channel to be treated independently, as illustrated schematically in Fig.~\ref{fig:Unifrom}.\\